HSUCHING/yuma.min.js/test-checklist.md

    d) Repeat steps 3b and 3c for the middle annotation.
    e) Delete the middle annotation and confirm it works as expected.

+# OpenLayers Annotation

+Repeat the same steps as for image annotation.
+Each time an annotation was created or edited, pan and zoom the map to ensure the bounding boxes stay correctly aligned in OpenLayers.

+# Seadragon AJAX

+Repeat the same steps as for image annotation.
+Each time an annotation was created or edited, pan and zoom the image to ensure the bounding boxes stay correctly aligned in the Seajax viewer.